The Administrative (Faculty) Fellows program is a pilot program in Academic Affairs that serves several strategic (and tactical) purposes:

 Life of the Mind digital poster exhibition

-Milne Library Scholarly Communications Librarian Jennifer Jensen and Faculty Fellow and Head of Access Services & Library Technology Brendan Aucoin have partnered with the Grants Development Office to implement a Life of the Mind digital poster exhibition.
+Milne Library Scholarly Communications Librarian Jennifer Jensen and Faculty Fellow and Head of Access Services & Library Technology Brendan Aucoin partnered with the Grants Development Office to implement a Life of the Mind digital poster exhibition.

 Academic engagement and supporting, promoting SUNY Oneonta research and scholarship are among Brendan Aucoin’s Faculty Fellows initiatives.
 The display materials were purchased thanks to the Faculty Fellows program of the Office of the Provost.